Xilinx/SDSoC_Examples/getting_started/row_array_2d/README.md

 If the application has not been previously compiled, the check makefile rule will compile and execute the application in the emulation mode selected by the user.

 ### Compiling for Application Execution in the FPGA Accelerator Card
-The command to compile the application for execution on the FPGA acceleration board is
+The command to deploy hardware function on programmable logic (PL)
 ```
-make all
+make all TARGET=hw
 ```
-The default target for the makefile is to compile for hardware.
-Therefore, setting the TARGETS option is not required.
+The default target for the makefile is to compile for emulation.
+Therefore, setting the TARGET option is required.
-*NOTE:* Compilation for application execution in hardware generates custom logic to implement the functionality of the kernels in an application.
+*NOTE:* Compilation for hardware target results in generating custom logic for the specified hardware function in source code.
 It is typical for hardware compile times to range from 30 minutes to a couple of hours.

 ## 6. Execution in Cloud Environments